Preventive & General Dentistry Guide

 Why It Matters

-A missed filling becomes a root canal.
-Mild gum inflammation turns into gum disease.
-However, preventive care acts as the foundation for a maintenance plan in dental care.
-When you pair it with general dentistry in one place, you get a complete, stress-free path to a healthy mouth.
+Preventive care acts as the foundation for a maintenance plan in dental care.
+When you pair it with general dentistry in one place, you get a complete, low-stress path to a healthy mouth.
+Our goal at Teeth Plus is simple: we want you to leave Marmaris with a confident smile and a clear plan for maintaining good oral health for years.

 The Difference Between Preventive Dentistry and General Dental Care

-What Preventive Dentistry Covers
+What Is Preventive Dentistry?

-What General Dental Care Covers
+What Does General Dental Care Cover?

 Why You Need Both